kkdt/sample-sso/README.md

 # Overview

-The goal for this project is to explore single-sign-on where an existing desktop/thick client application (`console`) authenticate users but also provides the identity to web applications to facilitate single sign-on.
-An authenticated session is initiated by the thick client application; however, web applications should provide the same authentication mechanism should the user directly access the webapp on a browser.
+The goal for this project is to explore single sign-on where an existing desktop/thick client application (`console`) authenticates users via a 1st-part relationship with a couple of backend services but also performs single sing-on to external web applications when launching a browser from `console`.
+The external webapp in this project is `romeo`; `console` and `juliet` are 1st-part applications; and the `authServer` provides common authentication and OpenID token retrieval via RMI interfaces for all applications.

+The crypto is RSA with all services sharing the same keystore; however, this can be extended to each server having their own keystore so long as there is a way to retrieve each server's public key.
+Crypto is doing a decryption and checking signature but in a production environment, the recipient should also verify the claims in the JWT appropriately.

 # Modules

 1. core - Shared model/api
+2. core-security - Spring Security support
-2. authServer - Authentication server application (RMI interface)
+3. authServer - Authentication server application (RMI interface)
-3. console - Thick client application using Spring Security for authentication
+4. console - Thick client application using Spring Security for authentication
-4. romeo - Spring Boot Web application backed by Spring Security and https
+5. romeo - Spring Boot Web application backed by Spring Security and https
-5. juliet - Spring Boot Web application (no Spring Security or https)
+6. juliet - Spring Boot Web application (https)
-6. tools - Test tools
+7. tools - Test tools

 # Quick Start